Slevinski/slevinski.github.io/series/evidence-and-adoption/entries/brazil-as-the-empirical-center-of-signwriting/essay.md

 **Documented institutional density, research opportunity, and why Brazil matters**

-This entry is the first major anchor of the `Sutton SignWriting Evidence and Adoption` series.
+This entry is the first major anchor of *Sutton SignWriting Evidence and Adoption*.

 Its task is straightforward: